The geometric Toda equations for noncompact symmetric spaces: Abstract

 \section{Abstract}

 This paper has two purposes.
-The first is to classify all those versions of the Toda equations which govern the existence of $\tau$-primitive harmonic maps from a surface into a homogeneous space $G/T$ for which $G$ is a noncomplex noncompact simple real Lie group and $T$ is a maximal compact torus, i.e., a maximal torus inside a maximal compact subgroup $H < G$.
-Here $\tau$ is the Coxeter automorphism which Drinfel'd \& Sokolov assigned to each affine Dynkin diagram.
-This allows $\tau$ to be either an inner or an outer automorphism.
-We show that, up to equivalence, the real forms $G<G^\C$ which are compatible with $\tau$ can be classified using a simple labelling of the corresponding affine diagram.

-The second purpose is to establish when stability criteria can be used to prove the existence of solutions.
-We interpret the Toda equations over a compact Riemann surface $\Sigma$ as equations for a metric on a holomorphic principal $T^\C$-bundle $Q^\C$ over $\Sigma$.
-The corresponding Chern connection, when combined with a holomorphic field $\varphi$, produces a $G$-connection which is flat precisely when the Toda equations hold.
-We call the pair $(Q^\C,\varphi)$ a \emph{Toda pair}.
-We classify those real forms of the Toda equations for which the Toda pair is a \emph{principal pair} (in the sense of Bradlow et al.) and we call these \emph{totally noncompact} Toda pairs.
-Using the stability theory for principal pairs we prove that for totally noncompact \emph{cyclic} Toda pairs $(Q^\C,\varphi)$ the corresponding Toda equations always admit solutions.
+The first is to classify all those versions of the Toda equations which govern the existence of $\tau$-primitive harmonic maps from a surface into a homogeneous space $G/T$ for which $G$ is a noncomplex noncompact simple real Lie group, $\tau$ is the Coxeter automorphism which Drinfel'd \& Sokolov assigned to each affine Dynkin diagram, and $T$ is the compact torus fixed pointwise by $\tau$.
+Here $\tau$ may be either an inner or an outer automorphism.
+We interpret the Toda equations over a compact Riemann surface $\Sigma$ as equations for a metric on a holomorphic principal $T^\C$-bundle $Q^\C$ over $\Sigma$ whose Chern connection, when combined with holomorphic field $\varphi$, produces a $G$-connection which is flat precisely when the Toda equations hold.
+The second purpose is to establish when stability criteria for the pair $(Q^\C,\varphi)$ can be used to prove the existence of solutions.
+We classify those real forms of the Toda equations for which this pair is a principal pair and we call these \emph{totally noncompact} Toda pairs: stability theory then gives algebraic conditions for the existence of solutions.
 Every solution to the geometric Toda equations has a corresponding $G$-Higgs bundle.
 We explain how to construct this $G$-Higgs bundle directly from the Toda pair and show that Baraglia's cyclic Higgs bundles arise from a very special case of totally noncompact cyclic Toda pairs.